 The eligible applicants are entered into a permit lottery and applications begin in April.
 Winners are later notified by email and can purchase a permit from the Clerk of Court.

 Permits cost $135, are valid for one year, and are non-renewable.
 You can apply online.

-Relaxing surrounded by friends and family around a fire, eating s’mores and having a nice glass of 30A wine sounds pretty sweet.
+Relaxing surrounded by friends and family around a fire, eating s’mores, and having a nice glass of 30A wine sounds pretty sweet.
 You might be wondering where you need to start, here’s what you need to know:

 You need a permit.
 Bonfire permits can be obtained for any South Walton public beach access.
 To obtain a permit for a private location, applicants must have written permission from the property owner during the application process.
-There is a $50 permit fee (credit cards require additional convenience fee).
+There is a $50 permit fee (credit cards require an additional convenience fee).